Including all faiths at residential events

 When catering for a residential event, consider religious dietary requirements.
 Make sure that there are options for all girls.

 It may be traditional to say, or sing, grace before a meal at a residential event.
-Consider how this might make members who are from a different faith - or have no faith - feel.
+Consider how this could make members who are from a different faith - or have no faith - feel.

-If you'd like to say something before a meal, try to think of a statement that doesn't make reference to any particular god or faith.
+If you'd like to say something before a meal, think of a statement that doesn't make reference to any particular god or faith.
 For example, 'let's all take a moment to show gratitude for this food and to remember how fortunate we are to have this meal'.

 Individual members may wish to say grace privately before meals.

 Some songs may have faith-based lyrics.
 Consider how these might make members who are from a different faith - or have no faith - feel.
 Would it be possible to change the words to songs?

 Other songs may no longer be appropriate; they may make members of the unit feel uncomfortable because of lyrical content.
 Consider whether it is still appropriate to sing these songs.